dev-yunuskaya/Survey_Form/README.md

 # Survey_Form
-This is the first project of responsive web design offered by free code camp.
+This is the first project of responsive web design course offered by Free Code Camp.